January 7, 2014

 It can be a crime to leave pets outside in extreme temperatures without food and shelter

-As the temperature plummets in many parts of the country, The Humane Society of the United States sees a marked increase in the number of complaints of dogs and cats left outside with no food or shelter.
+Cold weather can be deadly for pets.
+As the temperature plummets in many parts of the country, The Humane Society of the United States sees a marked increase in the number of complaints about dogs and cats who have been left outside with no food or shelter.

 The act of leaving a pet outside without food or adequate shelter often receives less attention than a violent attack against an animal, but neglect is a crime.
-Especially in these cold months, it is important for people to bring their pets inside and for others to report neglected animals to law enforcement,” said Ashley Mauceri, The HSUS's deputy manager for animal cruelty investigations, who fields these calls.
+"Especially in these cold months, it is important for people to bring their pets inside and for others to report neglected animals to law enforcement,” says Ashley Mauceri, The HSUS's manager for cruelty response, who fields these calls.

-While views on animal welfare vary from region to region, laws are in place in every state to prevent needless suffering.
+While views on animal welfare vary from region to region, there are laws in place in every state to prevent needless suffering.
 Callers to The HSUS report numerous cases across the country of animals left out in the cold, but the organization is also working with an increasing number of law enforcement agencies that recognize the importance of intervention in these cases.

-- Report what you see: Take note of the date, time, exact location and the type of animal(s) involved and write down as many details as possible about the situation.
+- Report what you see: Take note of the date, time, exact location, and the type of animal(s) involved and write down as many details as possible about the situation.
 Video and photographic documentation of the animal, the location, the surrounding area, etc. (even a cell phone photo) will help bolster your case.

 - Contact your local animal control agency or county sheriff's office and present your complaint and evidence.
 Take detailed notes regarding who you speak with and when.
 Respectfully follow up in a few days if the situation has not been remedied.